 ENCS develops security requirements documents to help its members and grid operators run secure systems.
 These documents cover specific smart grid systems, including SCADA / EMS / (A)DMS, substation automation, distribution automation, smart metering and electric vehicle charging.
 The procurement requirements are publicly available, while the other documents (risk assessments, architecture documents, test plans) are restricted to ENCS members.

 Grid operators and vendors can use these security requirements when building new systems or updating existing systems.
 The requirements are designed to be used with an information security management system and are aligned with the ISO/IEC 27000 standards.
-ENCS provides five types of security requirement documents:
+ENCS provides eight types of security requirement documents:

 SCADA / EMS / (A)DMS

 The SCADA / EMS / (A)DMS security requirements cover the central systems used at control centers.
 They contain measures for the SCADA, EMS and (A)DMS applications, servers, workstations, and networks.

 The substation automation security requirements cover the systems in high-voltage substations.
 (Sometimes also known as Protection Automation and Control (PAC) systems.)
 They can be used by both DSOs and TSOs.
 They contain measures for gateways, HMIs, IEDs and protection relays.

 The distribution automation requirements cover the systems used in medium voltage substations.
 They contain requirements for RTUs and telecom modems at the substation.
 But they also cover the central systems used to maintain the substation equipment.

 The smart metering requirements cover the full smart metering chain.
 They include measures for smart meters, data concentrators and central systems.
 The requirements have been endorsed by E.DSO for smart grids.

 Electric vehicle charing